 Kean University Financial Aid Award notification via your Kean email and KeanWise accounts.

 The Office of Financial Aid may require you to submit specific documents in order to complete your aid package.
 You will also be notified of any document requests through your Kean email and KeanWise accounts.

 Why Can't My Parent Call and Get Answers About My Financial Aid?

-FERPA regulations (Family Educational and Rights Privacy Act) regulations limit the information that can be released to someone other than the student.
-A student can use their KeanWise account to grant a third party access to the student’s educational records.
-The student can do this by following the instructions under the section marked “Student Educational Records Release” on KeanWise.
+FERPA (Family Educational Rights and Privacy Act) regulations limit the information that can be released to someone other than the student.
+Students can use their KeanWise account to grant a parent or other third party access to their educational records by following the instructions under the section marked “Student Educational Records Release” on KeanWise.

 I Need More Money To Pay For School.
 Where Can I Obtain Scholarship Information?

 The Office of Scholarship Services can assist students with information pertaining to Kean University scholarships.
 For additional loans, parents of dependent students can apply for a Parent PLUS Loan and all students can apply for Private Loans.

 Should I Fill Out A FAFSA If I Am Not Sure That I Will Need Financial Aid?